Stien1114/Trans-Ptr-RMSSA/README.md

 ### Key Contributions

-1. **Theoretical Foundation**: We extend the order-expressiveness property from SA to SSA, proving that First-Fit can achieve optimal solutions under appropriate request ordering (Theorem 1)
+1. **Theoretical Foundation**: We extend the order-expressiveness property from SA to SSA, proving that First-Fit can achieve optimal solutions under appropriate request ordering

 2. **Neural Architecture**: A Transformer-Pointer network that learns to discover effective ordering strategies directly from data